QuentinOchem/ada-spark-rfcs/considered/rfc-borrow-limited-access.md

 The guarantees provided there are then the same ones as for weak accesses.

 Data representation and perfomance considerations
 -------------------------------------------------

-A natural implementation of safe pointers is to add additional fields to the pointer types:
+A natural implementation of limited accesses is to add additional fields to the pointer types:

 - The accessed data needs to be possibly associated with a reference count